-The program runs for 30 weeks over a period of one academic year (8 months).
-The program is comprised of the following courses: Western Culture and Society I; Western Culture and Society II; Workshop Series on Professional Graduate Programs; Professional listening; Professional Speaking; Professional Reading; Professional Writing; Academic Writing; Introduction to Education Studies; Diversity Issues in Schooling; Accent Reduction.
+The PMPCP/Ed runs for eight months.
+The program is comprised of the following courses: Western Culture and Society; Professional Speaking; Professional Reading; Professional Writing; Professional Listening; Academic Writing; Introduction to Education Studies; and Research on Teaching.

 PMPC 6F01 Western Culture and Society

 An examination of the acculturation process experienced by international candidates studying in a North American educational setting.
 The course focuses on Western ‘academic culture’ and draws heavily upon the relevant literature to illustrate how culture is transmitted and transacted in a Western educational milieu.

 Development of the required confidence for full participation in classroom interactions, presentations and collaborative pedagogy of graduate studies.

 PMPC 6P11 Professional Reading

 The achieving of a better understanding of vocabulary, word usage and reading strategies such as main idea, author's purpose and supporting details.
 Focus on increasing reading ability with advanced vocabulary development, word and dictionary usage, structural analysis, additional pre-reading and reading strategies such as outlines, inferences and conventions of North American academic written work.

 An interdisciplinary approach to writing.
 Exploration of the different stages of the writing and publishing cycle in relation to individual interests.
 Achieving a sense of self as writer.

 PMPC 6P13 Professional Listening